 Emtricitabine (Emtriva, FTC)

 Emtricitabine was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
 In long-term carcinogenicity studies of oral emtricitabine, no drug-related increases in tumor incidence were found in mice (at doses up to 26 times the human systemic exposure) or in rats (at doses up to 31 times the human systemic exposure) at the therapeutic dose.1

-No effect of emtricitabine on reproduction or fertility was observed with doses that produced systemic drug exposures (as measured by area under the curve [AUC]) approximately 60-fold higher in female and male mice and 140-fold higher in male rats than human exposure at the recommended therapeutic dose.1
+No effect of emtricitabine on reproduction or fertility was observed with doses that produced systemic drug exposures (as measured by area under the curve [AUC]) that were approximately 60-fold higher in female and male mice and 140-fold higher in male rats than human exposure at the recommended therapeutic dose.1

 Teratogenicity/Adverse Pregnancy Outcomes

 Placental and Breast Milk Passage

 Emtricitabine has been shown to cross the placenta in mice and rabbits; the average fetal/maternal drug concentration was 0.4 in mice and 0.5 in rabbits.2

 Human Studies in Pregnancy

-In the IMPAACT P1026s study, emtricitabine exposure was modestly lower during the third trimester (geometric mean 8.0 mcg*h/mL [90% CI, 7.1–8.9]) compared with the postpartum period (9.7 mcg*h/mL [90% CI, 8.6–10.9]).
-Fifty-eight percent (15 of 26) of pregnant women versus 95% (21 of 22) of postpartum women met the AUC target (≤30% reduction from typical exposure for nonpregnant historical controls) compared to 95% of postpartum women (21 of 22 women).
-Trough FTC levels were also lower during pregnancy (C24 geometric mean concentration 58 ng/mL [90% CI, 37–63]) compared with the postpartum period (85 ng/mL [90% CI, 70–100]).3 Similar differences in pharmacokinetic parameters of emtricitabine among women during pregnancy or after delivery were found in the PACTG 394 study4 and in a European study.5,6 The increase in emtricitabine clearance in pregnancy correlated with the normal pregnancy-related increase in glomerular filtration rate.6 These changes are not believed to be large enough to warrant dosage adjustment during pregnancy.
+In the IMPAACT P1026s study, emtricitabine exposure was modestly lower during the third trimester (geometric mean 8.0 mcg*h/mL; 90% CI, 7.1–8.9) than during the postpartum period (9.7 mcg*h/mL; 90% CI, 8.6–10.9).
+Fifty-eight percent of pregnant women (15 of 26 women) met the AUC target (≤30% reduction from typical exposure for nonpregnant historical controls) compared to 95% of postpartum women (21 of 22 women).
+Trough FTC levels were also lower during pregnancy (C24 geometric mean concentration [GMT] 58 ng/mL; 90% CI, 37–63) than during the postpartum period (C24 GMT 85 ng/mL; 90% CI, 70–100).3 Similar differences in pharmacokinetic parameters of emtricitabine were found among women during pregnancy or after delivery in the PACTG 394 study4 and in a European study.5,6 The increase in emtricitabine clearance during pregnancy correlated with the normal pregnancy-related increase in glomerular filtration rate.6 These changes are not believed to be large enough to warrant dose adjustment during pregnancy.